-Everything about Chateau Canon St. Emilion, Premier Grand Cru Classe B, Bordeaux wine producer profile, with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews.
+Learn everything about Chateau Canon St. Emilion, Premier Grand Cru Classe B with wine tasting notes and wine with food pairing tips.
+Learn all the best vintages, a history of the property, and information on their vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Canon History, Overview